sartography/github-actions-library/bpmn-diagram-pr-preview/README.md

-# Render BPMN Diagrams GitHub Action
+# BPMN Diagram PR Preview GitHub Action

-This action renders BPMN diagrams for changed files in a pull request and uploads them to an image store.
-It's designed to automatically generate visual representations of BPMN files that have been added or modified in a PR.
+This action automatically generates visual previews of BPMN diagram changes in pull requests.
+It detects modified or added BPMN files, renders them as images, and posts the visual comparisons as PR comments.

 ## Usage